svtk/AtomicKotlinCourse/Object-Oriented Programming/Inheritance/Exercise 1/task.md

 ## Inheritance (#1)

-`MazeImpl` additionally keeps the record of positions of all the elements added to `GameMatrix` by storing a `positions` map from an element to position.

-Implement the `Maze.destroy(GameElement)` function which should remove the element both from `matrix` and from the auxiliary `positions` map.
+Implement a more powerful version of the bomb: the one with a diameter of the explosion.
+All the cells that are close enough to the bomb must be destroyed.
+The bomb should explode when any movable element steps to the same cell.

+Use the provided auxiliary function `isCloseToBomb()` to check whether an element is close enough to the bomb to be destroyed.